buckleylab/Buckley_lab_protocols/Preparing_DNA_for_Sequencing/library_gel_extraction.md

 1. While speed-vac is running, prepare a 1.5% low melt (or normal) agarose gel, with SybrSafe.
 	* Make 75 mL of agarose solution
-		* Large volume needed to cast a gel with deep wells.
 		* 75 mL 0.5x TAE
 		* 1.12 g of low melt agarose
-	* 7.5 ul of SybrSafe 10,000x
+		* 7.5 ul of SybrSafe 10000x
+	* Large volume needed to cast a gel with deep wells.
+	* low melt agarose takes forever to solidify.
+Wait at least 1 hr before using or the gel will break apart.

 1. Add 20 uL of loading dye (6x concentration) to each concentrated 100 uL sample and mix well.
 	* Mix thoroughly